Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/guides/how-to-messaging-delegate.md

 ### Retrieving the Message object from the implemented interface methods

 The user interface methods (except for `onShowFailure()`) in a `FullscreenMessageDelegate` implementation will be passed an `AEPMessage` object.
 An `AEPMessage` object is the Android Core implementation of the `FullscreenMessage` interface.
 It contains a reference to the parent `Message` class and is the primary way for the developer to interact with the message.

 A reference to the `AEPMessage` object can be obtained by calling `fullscreenMessage.getParent()` .
-Below is an example of how to access the `Message` in the `onShow` delegate method:
+An example of how to access the `Message` in the `onShow` delegate method can be seen below:

-Java
+#### Java

 ```java
 @Override